Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/crossover-browser.md

 The Microsoft 365 Copilot extension is a browser add-on designed to enhance your Microsoft 365 Copilot search experience.
 It works by delivering personalized, highly relevant Copilot results from your work-related applications, directly within Microsoft 365 Copilot.

-This extension bridges the gap between Microsoft 365 and the non-Microsoft applications you use at work, bringing their data into your Copilot experience.
+This extension enables Copilot Search to enhance the relevance of third-party content, applications, and connectors, bridging the gap between Microsoft 365 and the non-Microsoft applications you use at work.

 > [!Important]
 > The extension exclusively operates with Microsoft 365 Copilot connectors that your organization’s administrator has approved and enabled, and it only recognizes and uses data from apps once those connections are in place.